adamnoto/kynort_api_gem/README.md

 ## Usage

+### Searching/Booking flights

-Before you can use any API endpoint, you will need to inform Kynort that you will perform an API request.
+Before you can search/book flight, you will need to generate a request GUID.
 To do so:

     Kynort.new_request()

-You can check the status of your request:
+Whenever you want, you can check the status of your request whether the search/book is performed yet, or whether there is an error in the request or not:

     Kynort.explain_request("your request GUID")

 ## Contributing